-I saw a picture recently of the azaleas blooming down where we’re from.
-So I called the old lady who still lives so far out in the middle of nowhere that the reception is spotty at best, and had her describe to me the fat, fuschia-hearted saucer magnolia blossoms of back home, how their waxy petals had begun to pile creamily on the grass.
-There are redbuds and cherry blossoms, and bluebells and violets, she told me, and camellias on somebody’s corner, and her piney bushes—what she means are peonies—are getting lush and eager to bud.
+I saw a picture recently of the azaleas blooming down where I used to live.
+So I called an old lady I know who still lives so far out in the middle of nowhere that the reception is spotty at best, and had her describe to me the fat, fuchsia-hearted saucer magnolia blossoms, how their waxy petals had begun to pile creamily and dreamily on the grass.
+There are redbuds and cherry blossoms, and bluebells and violets, she told me, and camellias on somebody’s corner, and her piney bushes—what she meant were peonies—are getting lush and eager to bud.

 She talked about confident tulips and carpets of golden narcissus and shy little crocus, too, mentioned the bleeding hearts that she was certain she’d given away and was surprised to see blooming out front again, and the Dutchman’s breeches and the spring beauties, but then, she was never much of a flower gardener.
 She’s too practical for that.
 She likes vegetables and sturdy fruit trees.
 Peppers for pickling and beans for canning and jars of apple butter.
-She questioned the folly of growing grapes this season; who will come around to harvest them?
-Still, she cut her vines back, and now they’re budding.
+She questioned the folly of growing fruit this season; who will come around to harvest it?
+Still, she cut the branches back, and now they are flowering.

-You were once the best gardener in the family, and I still remember the last crop of June roses we shared, buds that I cut and arranged in little sundae glasses so that you could smell them while you were sleeping.
+You were once the best gardener in the family, and I still remember your last crop of June roses, buds that we cut and arranged in little sundae glasses so that you could smell them while you were sleeping.
 We watched the hummingbirds dip into the feeder, caught the hardy hibiscus blossoms turning hungrily toward the sun.
 There was no keeping track of time that spring, no thought at all for the turning world but sometimes, when you finally slept, going outside and watching the broad blooming moonflowers open their perfumed robes up to greet the stars.

 Late in the season a little girl down the street wrote a poem in your honor, which was read to you at your bedside, and it was like a flower too.
 A thing that was waited on, a thing that bloomed.
 It’s still spring, and you are still alive, I remember thinking.